Removable presymplectic singularities and the local splitting of Dirac structures: Introduction

 \subsection{Acknowledgements}

 I would like to thank first of all Alan Weinstein for teaching me about Dirac structures and the math department of UC Berkeley, where this project was started, for its hospitality.
 I would also like to acknowledge Max K\"orfer for his stimulating questions.
-Prop.~\ref{prop:SpinorRemove} and Cor.~\ref{cor:Splitting2} are stated in his Bachelor's thesis \cite{Koerfer:Bachelor2014}.
-Finally, I am grateful to Alan Weinstein, Pedro Frejlich, and Madeleine Jotz for their very helpful comments.
+Earlier versions of Prop.~\ref{prop:SpinorRemove} and Cor.~\ref{cor:Splitting2} are stated in his Bachelor's thesis \cite{Koerfer:Bachelor2014}.
+I am grateful to Alan Weinstein, Pedro Frejlich, and Madeleine Jotz for their very helpful comments.
+Finally, I would like to thank the referees whose comments have improved this paper substantially.
+Def.~\ref{def:logDirac} of log-Dirac structures was suggested by the first referee.
+Note added in proof: Recently, Bursztyn, Lima, and Meinrenken have proved a powerful splitting theorem \cite{BursztynLimaMeinrenken:2016} which generalizes Theorem~\ref{thm:SplittingTheorem}.